YairCohen96/Remote-KNN-vector-Qualifier-Client-Server-based-/README.md

 terms explanation:
-distance - a type of distance between 2 vectors (one will be classifieid by the other typically) K- run on the k nearest vectors from the file and return the type of the most return type. path to a obj_classified.csv file - path (relative or direct) to a file of classified vectors to train with. path to a obj_Unclassified.csv file - path (relative or direct) to a file of classified vectors to test.
+distance - a type of distance between 2 vectors (one will be classifieid by the other typically) K- run on the k nearest vectors from the file and return the type of the most return type (if the k you choose is bigger than amount of vectors in file - the program will return the comparison to all of the vectors in the file). path to a obj_classified.csv file - path (relative or direct) to a file of classified vectors to train with. path to a obj_Unclassified.csv file - path (relative or direct) to a file of classified vectors to test.